The Hospice Assist Program

 Bereavement support groups enable people who have experienced the death of a loved one to share their stories, learn from one another and create support networks.
-Northwest Michigan Hospice Assist Spiritual Advisor and Bereavement Coordinator David Behling facilitates the groups.
-Groups are generally held monthly with several intensive “Journey Through Grief” weekly sessions planned throughout the year.
+Northwest Michigan Hospice Assist Spiritual Advisor and Bereavement Coordinator, David Behling, facilitates these groups.
+Most are generally held monthly with several intensive “Journey Through Grief” weekly sessions planned throughout the year.
 Additional groups are formed based on community need.

 Good Grief Assist for Children